10 of Australia's spookiest ghost towns

 1. Cassilis, Victoria

 Named after a Scottish district and castle, Cassilis was a ‘thriving mining centre’ (thanks Wikipedia) during the gold boom of the late 1800s.
 At one point it was home to more than 500 people.
 Now, thanks to the gold depleting and the mines closing, it’s home to nobody.
-Which is why I included it in this article about ghost towns.

 2. Farina, South Australia